 We have incurred significant net losses since our inception, have not generated any revenue from product sales to date and have financed our operations principally through private financings.
-For the years ended December 31, 2023 and 2022, we incurred net losses of \$16.5 million, \$5.1 million, respectively.
-As of December 31, 2023 and 2022, we had an accumulated deficit of \$24.4 million and \$7.9 million, respectively.
-Our losses have resulted principally from expenses incurred in research and development of our product candidates and from management and administrative costs and other expenses that we have incurred while building our business infrastructure.
+For the years ended December 31, 2024 and 2023, we incurred net losses of \$11.2 million and \$16.5 million, respectively.
+As of December 31, 2024 and 2023, we had an accumulated deficit of \$35.5 million and \$24.4 million, respectively.
+Our losses have resulted principally from expenses incurred in research and development of our product candidates and from management and administrative costs and related expenses that we have incurred while building our business infrastructure.
 We expect that it will be several years, if ever, before we have a commercialized product and generate revenue from product sales.
 Even if we succeed in receiving marketing approval for, and commercializing, one or more of our product candidates, we expect that we will continue to incur substantial research and development and other expenses as we discover, develop and market additional potential product candidates.